-I found myself yelling at the taxi driver to put his foot down and drive, all whilst trying to pull my date for the night into the taxi whilst she was being held back from entering by the waitress of one of Taipei’s most desirable restaurants.
+I found myself yelling at the taxi driver to put his foot down and drive, all whilst trying to pull my date for the night into the taxi, whilst she was being held back from entering by a waitress of one of Taipei’s most desirable restaurants Din Tai Fung.

 Hmm why is she so tall and heavy by (Taiwan standards)?
 Why does she want such a big guy?
 When “SexySpider” started talking to me she was very direct and straight to the point, you might even say sexually aggressive, it only took her four lines to talk about sex.
 Again this didn’t seem to add up.